What is Wood Badge?

 Wood Badge is the ultimate leadership training program for the adult leaders of the Boy Scouts of America.
 Established in 1919 by Robert Baden-Powell, Scouting’s founder, Wood Badge has been the training ground for hundreds of thousands of Scouters around the world.
 As the challenges in the world have changed, Wood Badge has also evolved to give leaders the skills they need to strengthen Scouting in meaningful ways.
 Wood Badge is two full weekends (6 days) of leadership development.
 Course participants will learn the fundamentals of scouting as active participants in all aspects of the scouting program.
 It is equally valuable for adults who have no experience and those who have been in scouting forever.
 Woodbadge is an education in leadership that will also help you in your Professional, Family and Scouting Life.

 Wood Badge accomplishes its goals by building all the pieces of the course on a foundation of five central themes.
-Those themes, and the presentations that directly support them, are as follows:
+Those themes, and the presentations that directly support

 What are some of the Wood Badge activities?

 Wood Badge is two full weekends (6 days).
 Course participants begin their Wood Badge experience as Cub Scouts, then bridge into Boy Scouting and form patrols for the remainder of the program.
 Selected staff members interact with participants in the role of a Venturing crew.
 Representing a month in the life of a Scout unit, Wood Badge participants assume leadership roles to plan and carry out an extended outdoor experience.

 Within this framework, participants take part in numerous presentations, discussions, and activities that explore and advance a wide range of leadership philosophies and tools.
 A key area is the process of team development, where participants learn to apply appropriate leadership strategies at varying stages of team development.

 What are the Prerequisites for Attending Wood Badge?